TV Brasília: Paulo Octávio phase (2001–2008)

-On June 5, 2006, it follows the change of Rede 21, which changes its name to PlayTV and is now controlled by Gamecorp. affiliation that lasts until 2007 when it chooses not to follow the PlayTV grid and starts to have its own programming.
-As of May 7, 2007, when it starts showing a grid with local programs, Terra Viva programs, news editions from the BandNews TV and BandSports channels, keeping only two PlayTV programs on air: O Jornal 10 and O Otacraze block; with this, TV Brasília became an independent broadcaster, that is, without having a defined national programming grid.
+On June 5, 2006, following the change of Rede 21 to PlayTV, controlled by Gamecorp, affiliation that lasted until 2007, when it chose not to follow the PlayTV schedule and to have its own programming.
+As of May 7, 2007, when it started showing a schedule with local programs, Terra Viva programs, news editions from the BandNews TV, and BandSports channels, keeping only two PlayTV programs on air: O Jornal 10 and O Otacraze Block; with this, TV Brasília became an independent broadcaster, that is, without having a defined national programming schedule.

-The return to the Associated Diaries and RedeTV!
-(2008-2014)
+Return to the Diários Associados and RedeTV!
+(2008–2014)

-On January 23, 2008, through TV Alterosa, the Diários Associados acquired 50% share capital of TV Brasília, belonging to the Paulo Octávio Organizations.
-With the transaction, TV Alterosa came to control the management of the business and the commercial and editorial part of the broadcaster.
-With the return of TV Brasília to the Diários Associados after seven years, the group completes its media mix in the Federal District, where it already maintains the newspapers Correio Braziliense and Aqui DF, the Correio Web portal, in addition to Rádio Planalto and Clube FM.
-The return of TV Brasília to the Associates took place based on a strategy, in which the idea was to do in Brasilia the same thing that happened in Minas, with the integration of the group's companies and the communication between TV, radio, internet and the printed newspaper.
-The negotiation is part of the expansion strategy of the Associates, dedicated to making partnerships and societies in the states where it operates.
-Luis Eduardo Leão, technical manager of TV Alterosa, assumes the position of superintendent of TV Brasília.
-The channel continues to belong to the Organizations Paulo Octávio, which hold 50% of the share capital, with the other 50% returning to the Associated Diaries that edit the Correio Braziliense.
-The sale was signed on the afternoon of January 23, by the representative of Paulo Octavio, Anna Christina Kubitschek Pereira and by the president of the Courier, Álvaro Teixeira da Costa.
-On May 29, the RedeTV affiliation agreement was signed in the presence of the network's president, Amílcare Jr., the president of the Correio Braziliense, Álvaro Teixeira, and the vice-governor of the DF, Octávio Frias. with TV Brasília, at the headquarters of the Correio Braziliense newspaper.
-The subscription that took place in the afternoon, was shown in the evening on RedeTV!
+On January 23, 2008, through TV Alterosa, the Diários Associados, belonging to the Paulo Octávio group, acquired a 50% ownership share of TV Brasília.
+With the transaction, TV Alterosa controlled the management of the business and the editorial policies of the broadcaster.
+With the return of TV Brasília to the Diários Associados after seven years, the group completed its media mix in the Federal District, where it already maintained the newspapers Correio Braziliense and Aqui DF, the Correio web portal, in addition to Rádio Planalto and Clube FM.
+The return of TV Brasília to the Diários Associados took place based on a strategy where the idea was to do in Brasilia the same thing as happened in Minas, with the integration of the group's companies and the communication between TV, radio, internet, and print newspapers.
+The negotiation was part of the expansion strategy of the Diários Associados, dedicated to making partnerships and societies in the states where it operates.
+Luis Eduardo Leão, technical manager of TV Alterosa, assumed the position of general manager of TV Brasília.
+The channel continued to belong to the Paulo Octávio organizations, which held 50% of the ownership shares, with the other 50% returning to the Associated Diaries that edit the Correio Braziliense.
+The sale was signed on the afternoon of January 23, by the representative of Paulo Octavio, Anna Christina Kubitschek Pereira, and by the president of the Courier, Álvaro Teixeira da Costa.
+On May 29, the RedeTV! affiliation agreement was signed in the presence of the network's president, Amílcare Jr., the president of the Correio Braziliense newspaper, Álvaro Teixeira, and the vice-governor of the DF, Octávio Frias, with TV Brasília, at the headquarters of Correio Braziliense.
+The signing, which took place in the afternoon, was shown in the evening on RedeTV!
 News and Dynamic Reading.
-In June 2008, the broadcaster was once again affiliated with RedeTV !, after five years.
-During this period, RedeTV! was represented by the Brasilian branch of Rede União, on channel 56.
-After 2006, there was no open signal in the Federal District, with that it was only possible to tune in to RedeTV! pay TV or satellite dish.
+So, in June 2008, the broadcaster was once again affiliated with RedeTV!, after five years absence.
+During this period, RedeTV! was represented by the Brazilian branch of Rede União, on channel 56.
+After 2006, there was no open signal in the Federal District; with that it was only possible to tune in to RedeTV!, pay TV, or satellite dish.